raspberrypilearning/flappy-astronaut/worksheet.md

 Threading allows you to call a function in a way that doesn't block the rest of your program, meaning that the `draw_column()` function can be called several times in a row.

 1. First you'll need the `Thread` function.
-At the top of your program add in a line to import it.
+At the top of your program, add in a line to import it.

 	```python
 	from sense_hat import SenseHat